manvalls/path-event/README.md

 /*
 ```

-As you can see, all flows start with the `*` event.
-You can use it for logging or filtering purposes or just ignore it.
-Then, the original path is emitted as an event.
+As you can see, all flows start with the original path.
 The flow continues until the `/*` event is reached.
 Prefixes are allowed, e.g if you were using `hsm` and a `POST` request was what originated the event, the flow would be the following:

 ```
-POST *
-*
 POST /what/an/example/this/is
 /what/an/example/this/is
 POST /what/an/example/this/*